CiscoSecurity/sxo-05-security-workflows/docs/index.md

 ![]({{ site.baseurl }}/assets/images/header-graphic.png)

-# SecureX orchestration
+# SecureX Orchestration
-SecureX orchestration provides a no-to-low code approach for building automated workflows.
+SecureX Orchestration provides a no-to-low code approach for building automated workflows.
 These workflows can interact with various types of resources and systems, whether they're from Cisco or a third-party.
-This repository contains [atomic actions](#atomic-actions) and [workflows](#workflows) that can be imported into SecureX orchestration as well as a variety of documentation.
+This repository contains [atomic actions](#atomic-actions) and [workflows](#workflows) that can be imported into SecureX Orchestration as well as a variety of documentation.

 [Get Started <i class="fa fa-arrow-right ml-1"></i>]({{ site.baseurl }}/getting-started){: .btn-cisco-sky-blue }